cee-elle/just-the-docs/docs/working_with_environments_and_variables.md

 **Congratulations**, you have now created not only one environment, but two!

 Now that you have created some environments, you can run same collections in different environments to verify your reslts.
-Each environment should present different values in order to test your requests.
-You should have some basic understandings how global and environment variables are used.
+Each environment should have different values in order to properly test your requests.
+You should now have some understandings of how global and environment variables work in Postman.